 Map: Location schematic.

-Descent: Bolted routes can be rappelled with a single 60m rope.
-Or you can use a car shuttle to walk off Prime Rib or the full Promised Land route.
-Drive from Mazama to Goat Creek road, taking a left at the fork about 3 miles toward Goat Peak Lookout Trailhead.
+Descent: Most (but not all) of the bolted routes can be rappelled with a single 60-meter rope.
+Or you can use a car shuttle to walk off most of these routes.
+Drive from Mazama to Goat Creek Road, taking a left at the fork about 3 miles toward Goat Peak Lookout Trailhead.
 Park at the cattle guard (around 5500′).
 Drive time is about 30-40 minutes.
-A trail follows the east side of the fence and is about a 10-minute easy walk to the top of Goat Wall.
+A trail follows the east side of the fence and is about a 10-minute walk to the top of Goat Wall.

 Here are the route details, pictures, and our topos for specific routes on Goat Wall.
-Most of these links take you to The Mountain Project website or to Winthrop Mountain Sports in downtown Winthrop.
+Several of these links take you to The Mountain Project website.

 Leave It Better Than You Found It: This should be every outdoor user’s goal.
 Pick up trash left by others, pull some noxious weeds along your route, throw branches over unwanted spur trails, don’t ride or walk wet trails when you’re leaving ruts/footprints deeper than ¼ inch…

 Disclaimer.
 Treat this information as recommendations, not gospel.
 Conditions change and those contributing these reports are volunteers–they may make mistakes or not know all the issues affecting a route.
 You are responsible for yourself, your actions, and your safety.
 If you won’t accept that responsibility, you are prohibited from using our information.

 This post was prepared by Andy Dappen and first published on 9/30/2013 and last updated July 2022.